Contractible subshifts: Comparison with other dynamical properties

-\begin{proof} (1 $\implies$ 3): Suppose $X$ satisfies the first item of Definition~\ref{def:MEP}.
-Then by Lemma~\ref{lem:WMEPImpliesEqCon} below it is an equiconnected SFT.
+\begin{proof} (1 $\implies$ 3): Suppose $X$ satisfies Definition~\ref{def:MEP}.
+Then by Lemma~\ref{lem:WMEPImpliesEqCon} below it is a strongly contractible SFT.
 A subshift with the map extension property has the map existence property because we may take $X' = \emptyset$ in the definition.